Ammonia: History

 Gaseous ammonia was first isolated by Joseph Black in 1756 by reacting sal ammoniac (ammonium chloride) with calcined magnesia (magnesium oxide).
-It was isolated again by Peter Woulfe in 1767, by Carl Wilhelm Scheele in 1770 and by Joseph Priestley in 1773 and was termed by him "alkaline air".
+It was isolated again by Peter Woulfe in 1767, by Carl Wilhelm Scheele in 1770 and by Joseph Priestley in 1773 and was termed by him 'alkaline air'.
 Eleven years later in 1785, Claude Louis Berthollet ascertained its composition.

-The Haber–Bosch process to produce ammonia from the nitrogen in the air was developed by Fritz Haber and Carl Bosch in 1909 and patented in 1910.
+The production of ammonia from nitrogen in the air (and hydrogen) was invented by Fritz Haber and Robert LeRossignol.
+The patent was sent in 1909 (USPTO Nr 1,202,995) and awarded in 1916.
+Later, Carl Bosch developed the industrial method for ammonia production (Haber–Bosch process).
 It was first used on an industrial scale in Germany during World War I, following the allied blockade that cut off the supply of nitrates from Chile.
 The ammonia was used to produce explosives to sustain war efforts.
+The Nobel Prize in Chemistry 1918 was awarded to Fritz Haber "for the synthesis of ammonia from its elements".

 Before the availability of natural gas, hydrogen as a precursor to ammonia production was produced via the electrolysis of water or using the chloralkali process.

 With the advent of the steel industry in the 20th century, ammonia became a byproduct of the production of coking coal.